 In 2011 he became the leader of the longest running and most famous show in the world, ‘Les Miserables’ at the Queen’s Theatre, London.

 Jonathan is the guest leader and soloist for many orchestras, including The Royal Philharmonic, BBCSO and Ballet Rambert.
 He continues to record and perform concertos, most recently for Oliver Davis and Paul K Joyce both of which were written especially for him.

 He also specializes in solo sessions and tracking/stemming work for producers and composers including Hans Zimmer.

 With Oliver Davis he recorded the jazz violin opening to an episode of the Simpsons for 20th Century Fox in 2013 which he counts as one of his proudest moments.
 That and leading the Orchestra of the Swan for an Archers garden party in Ambridge and tracking/stemming for the Thomas the Tank Engine movie.

 In 2017/18 he was the featured artist on ‘Sounds to Pictures’ volumes 1 and 2 which were recorded on £42million worth of violins.
-The compositions of singer songwriter Tim Arnold became show cases for her instruments of most famous violin makers in history.
+The compositions of singer songwriter Tim Arnold became show cases for the instruments of most famous violin makers in history.
 They included Stradivari, Guarneri Del Gesu, Amati, Bergonzi and Guadagnini.
 Sounds to Pictures 3 is scheduled for release in spring 2019.